serialport/node-serialport/README.md

 We use [node-pre-gyp](https://github.com/mapbox/node-pre-gyp) to compile and post binaries of the library for most common use cases (Linux, Mac, Windows on standard processor platforms).
 If you have a special case, Node-Serialport will work, but it will compile the binary when you install. node-gyp requires Python 2.x, so please ensure you have it (and NOT 3.0) installed for all operating systems.

 This assumes you have everything on your system necessary to compile ANY native module for Node.js.
-If this is not the case, please ensure the following are true for your system before filing a "Does not install" issue.
+If you don't, then please ensure the following are true for your system before filing a "Does not install" issue.

 #### Alpine Linux

 [Alpine](http://www.alpinelinux.org/) is a (very) small distro, but it uses the [musl](https://www.musl-libc.org/) standard library instead of [glibc](https://www.gnu.org/software/libc/) (used by most other Linux distros) so it requires compilation.
 It's commonly used with Docker.
-A user confirms that Node-Serialport works with [alpine-node](https://github.com/mhart/alpine-node).
+A user has confirmed that Node-Serialport works with [alpine-node](https://github.com/mhart/alpine-node).

 ```
 # If you don't have node/npm already, add that first: